 - Borsa İstanbul's Markets, services and applications run on an integrated, highly available and site resilient system.
-System is designed to be application and hardware redundant and site failover capable with no data loss - Roles and responsibilities of operation, application management and development teams are strictly defined.
+System is designed to be application and hardware redundant and site failover capable with no data loss. - Roles and responsibilities of operation, application management and development teams are strictly defined.
 Only authorized employees can access production systems on a need-to-know basis and the access logs are recorded and reviewed accordingly. - Newly developed applications which have external user interaction are subject to mandatory penetration tests before deployment into production. - All software developments are subject to user acceptance tests and preplanned release management processes. - In case production data are needed in test environments, customer sensitive data are obscured by database teams beforehand. - Only confirmed data and/or data from secure sources are input into ICS.
-Alerts and alarms regarding data sufficiency, hierarchy of data or other potential problems such as unexpected price changes of index constituents and unchanged index values within a specific period, are produced in ICS and e-mailed to related users by the system. - Four-eyes principle is applied if any human intervention is needed through the process.
+Alerts and alarms regarding data sufficiency, hierarchy of data or other potential problems such as unexpected price changes of index constituents and unchanged index values within a specific period, are produced in ICS and e-mailed to related users by the system. - Four-Eyes Principle is applied if any human intervention is needed through the process.

-In the second line of defense, "Risk Management, Internal Control and Compliance Directorate" designs corporate risk management and internal control systems and their tools and conducts efficiency and control design tests.
+In the second line of defense, "Risk Management and Internal Control Directorate" carries out risk assessments for the activities carried out by process owners at the primary level and carries out adequacy, effectiveness and design tests on primary level controls.
 In the third line of defense, the "Audit and Surveillance Board", reports to the "Audit Committee" which is an organ of the Borsa İstanbul Board of Directors and consisting of members of the Board of Directors, performs an independent and objective audit activity to evaluate and improve the effectiveness and efficiency of Borsa İstanbul's risk management, control and governance processes and to help Borsa İstanbul achieve its objectives, and shares the improvement suggestions regarding the deficiencies/weaknesses identified with the process owners.